Picking the right graphic file type

 Vector files

 Vector graphics are images created with mathematical formulas.
-You can scale them to whatever size you like.
-Without a negative impact.
+You can scale them to whatever size you like without a negative impact.
 They consist of lines, points, curves, and angles.
 They're perfect for company logos, illustrations and web graphics.

 Image file types and their uses